holidayextras/jsonapi-store-relationaldb/README.md

 When deploying schema changes, you'll need to correct your database schema - database migrations are left as an exercise for the user.
 If your schema are likely to change frequently, maybe consider using a different (less schema-driven) data store.

+When changing columns in a production database, a typical approach might be to create a new table that is a clone of the table in production, copy all data from the production table into the new table, run an ALTER-TABLE command on the new table to adjust the columns (this may take a while and will lock the table), then run a RENAME-TABLES to swap the production table out for the new one.

 ### Gotchas

 Relational databases don't differentiate between `undefined` and `null` values. `Joi` does differentiate between `undefined` and `null` values.
 Some `undefined` properties will pass validation, whilst `null` properties may not.
 For example, the default articles resource contains a `created` attribute of type `"date"` - this won't pass validation with a `null` value, so the Joi schema will need tweaking.